 These nurse practitioners are specialized to provide medical care to critically ill babies.
 They are qualified to work in intensive care units or NICU.

 These practitioners have knowledge of the psychosocial and physical conditions of infants.
-They manage the transport of the critically ill newborns and babies.
+They manage the transport of critically ill newborns and babies.

 They mostly work with a team to offer the required support in intensive care units.